Holistic Counselling and Psychotherapy – Clinical Research and Development

 My doctoral research was about just how to do that kind of “reasoning about ethical issues”.

 (It seems that almost all of the medical doctors, or physicians, in the western world have been afflicted by this blindness to the unethical nature of some proposals to impose certain experimental medical procedures upon whole populations, without the need to get their fully informed consent.
 In recent years governments have engaged in fear-mongering to encourage frightened citizens to accept experimental medical interventions.
 This raises issues about External Locus of Control – in those doctors and citizens – and the lack of critical reflection skills in whole populations!
-And abuse of power, and violation of ethical standards. by bought and paid for politicians, who should be serving their citizenry, but are actually serving anybody who will bung them a few quid!
+And abuse of power, and violation of ethical standards, by bought and paid for politicians, who should be serving their citizenry, but are actually serving anybody who will bung them a few quid!
 Or line their nest after they leave office!
-[But enough about politics!))
+[But enough about politics!
+“My name is Jim!
+I’m a polotico-holic; and I’ve been ‘clean’ for some decades now!”))

 So I had moved into a new space in my life; one in which I no longer allowed myself to be enrolled unthinkingly into any ideology, but instead, I always critically evaluate any argument – or implicit argument – that I come across.

-That critical thinking approach led me to develop, with the support of Renata Taylor-Byrne, my wife and life partner, Emotive-Cognitive Embodied Narrative Therapy (E-CENT) – which aims to be the most comprehensive, virtually polymathic system of counselling and therapy.
+That critical thinking approach led me to develop Emotive-Cognitive Embodied Narrative Therapy (E-CENT) – with the support of Renata Taylor-Byrne, my wife and life partner.
+E-CENT aims to be the most comprehensive, virtually polymathic system of counselling and therapy.
 See the web page entitled What is E-CENT, on this site.***

 In the next piece that I will write in this thread, I want to take a look at the work of Dr Allan Schore, and to show that he can be just as misleading as Dr Albert Ellis, to the unwary reader of his amazing research findings.
 (Dr Schore has done a massive amount of good for the counselling and therapy profession – and especially for the psychoanalytically oriented schools.
 But in the process, he [accidentally] smuggled a whopping over-generalization into his published writings, which can only be detected by the highly discerning critical reflectors who read his work!)